MarkvanMents/docs/content/developerportal/deploy/activate-a-mendix-license-on-microsoft-windows.md

----
-title: "MS Windows: Activate a Mendix License on Microsoft Windows"
+# MS Windows: Activate a Mendix License on Microsoft Windows
-parent: "deploy-mendix-on-microsoft-windows"
-menu_order: 10
-tags: ["license", "Windows", "on-premises", "Mendix Service Console"]
----

 ## 1 Introduction